VenMail/localizer/README.md

    - `F12` / "Go to Definition" jumps to the locale JSON file.
    - Autocomplete suggests known keys.

-You can also use **AI i18n: Copy React Language Switcher Component** to scaffold an example `LanguageSwitcher` and React i18n runtime/hooks.
+You can also use **AI Localizer: Copy React Language Switcher Component** to scaffold an example `LanguageSwitcher` and React i18n runtime/hooks.

 ### Vue / Nuxt